jogando/opnsense-elk/README.md

 By default, the stack exposes the following ports:

-* 5044: Logstash Beats input
-* 50000: Logstash TCP input
-* 9600: Logstash monitoring API
 * 9200: Elasticsearch HTTP
 * 9300: Elasticsearch TCP transport
 * 5601: Kibana
+* 9001: pfsense integration UDP
+* 2055: netflow integration UDP

 > [!WARNING]
 > Elasticsearch's [bootstrap checks][bootstrap-checks] were purposely disabled to facilitate the setup of the Elastic